CliveOuma/safety-management-system/README.md

 - User Authentication and Authorization

-- User Registration and Login: Users can register and log in to the system.
+- User Registration and Login: Users can register and log in to the system successfully.

 - Role-Based Authentication: Role-based access control ensures that only admins can access the admin dashboard to manage incidents.